 - A feeling of fullness in the abdomen

 - Difficulty urinating

 - Fertility issues

-The most common complaint most women have that leads to a diagnosis is extremely heavy periods, bleeding in between cycles, or unusually long periods.
+Most women have that most common complaint that leads to a diagnosis is extremely heavy periods, bleeding in between cycles, or unusually long periods.
 Especially when there’s a change to normal flow.
 If there’s a sudden change to your cycle and you’re bleeding a lot more than normal, that can be an indication of fibroids.

 If a fibroid has grown to a significant size, often women will complain about a feeling of pressure or fullness in the abdomen — akin to the feeling of having a baby in there.

 If you know, you are experiencing a strange sensation of fullness in the stomach, or insane bloating that just won’t quit, don’t ignore your intuition.
 Get to your doc and have them take a look.

 Uterine Fibroid Pain